City Council - Commissions and Advisory Committees

 Serves in an advisory capacity to the City Council in matters relating to traffic control and public safety.
 Commissioners receive compensation of $50 per meeting for up to two meetings a month.
 Candidates should have an interest in traffic control and public safety.

-Advises the Council on policy matters concerning beautification of the City.
+Previously known as the Beautification and Historical Advisory Committee, the Committee advises the Council on policy matters concerning beautification and preservation of the City.
 Candidates should have an active interest in promoting beautification of the City, including, but not limited to, an interest in landscaping and the aesthetic development of the City.

 Family & Human Services Committee